Ideas to Make Your Business Halloween-Friendly

 Halloween Tips for Various Venues

 Trick or treat?
 Many businesses are realizing that Halloween can mean a significant opportunity to market your goods in a different way.
-In 2020, Halloween spending was estimated at $8 billion, according to the National Retail Federations’ annual survey.
-It’s not just pumpkin patches and haunted houses who can benefit.
+In 2022, Halloween spending was estimated at $10.6 billion, according to the National Retail Federations’ annual survey.
+It’s not just pumpkin patches and haunted houses that can benefit.
 But you may wonder how the Halloween spirit applies to you?
 Here are just a few examples from different business types:

 Ice Cream Shops